-His first game ’50 Cent: Bulletproof’ was released in 2005 and was available on PlayStation 2, Xbox and Xbox 360 consoles.
+His first game ’50 Cent: Bulletproof’ was released in 2005 and was available on PlayStation 2, Xbox, and Xbox 360 consoles.
 While the sequel, which was released in 2009, appeared on PlayStation 3 and Xbox 360.

-50 Cent Childhood Story Plus Untold Biography Facts: Bankruptcy
+50 Cent Untold Biography Facts – Bankruptcy:

 According to Forbes, 50 Cent’s net worth peaked in 2015 when he was announced as being worth $155 million in their annual Hip-Hop’s Wealthiest Artists list.

-Website Celebrity Net Worth ones claims that 50 Cent is currently worth $20 million.
-Owing to his recent movie exploits and other hustles, this supposed monies should have increased.
+Website Celebrity Net Worth claim that 50 Cent is currently worth $20 million.
+Owing to his recent movie exploits and other hustles, these supposed monies should have increased.

 FACT CHECK: Thanks for reading our 50 Cent Childhood Story plus untold biography facts.
 At childhood Biography, we strive for accuracy and fairness.
-If you see something that doesn’t look right in this article, please place your comment or contact us!.
+If you see something that doesn’t look right in this article, please place your comment or contact us!